FStarLang/FStar/INSTALL.md

 #### Bootstrapping the compiler in OCaml ####

-- Once you satisfy the prerequisites for your platform, generate the OCaml backend by running the following commands in `src`:
+1. Once you satisfy the prerequisites for your platform, first generate a set of files in OCaml syntax by running the following commands in `src`:

         $ make
         $ make ocaml

-- What you get is a set of files in OCaml syntax ready to be built.
-To actually generate the OCaml backend, follow the instructions below (just skip "make package").
+2. Then run the following commands in `src/ocaml-output`:

+        $ make parser
+        $ make

 ### Creating binary packages for your platform ###